cachrisman/salesforce-node-client/README.md

 ### Accessing & modifying Force.com data
-Once you have authenticated, you may perfom various operations on Force.com.
+Once you have authenticated, you may perform various operations on Force.com.

 For all operations, you will need the response payload of `auth.authenticate` or `auth.password`.
 We will refer to it as `sfdcSession`.